ChulChong/WeddingProject/README.md

 ## Language used

+- JavaScript with React.js, HTML, CSS for frontend
+- Spring boot for Backend
+- Firebase for database
-JavaScript with React.js, HTML, CSS for frontend, Spring boot for Backend, and Firebase for database, Cloud Service from AWS EC2 to keep server running, and hosting for AWS Route53.
+- Cloud Service from AWS EC2 to keep server running
+- AWS Route 53 for hosting